a-ads/blog/content/blog/what-are-altcoins-guide-for-beginners.md

 thumbnail: ../../static/assets/full-28-.png
 big_picture: ../../static/assets/preview-4-.png
 popularity: "0"
 meta_title: What are altcoins?
-A guide to the cryptocurrencies beyond Bitcoin
+A guide to the cryptocurrencies beyond Bitcoin | A-ADS Blog
 meta_description: Altcoins are generally defined as all cryptocurrencies other than Bitcoin (BTC), which means there are a lot of them.
 In this article, learn more about altcoins and what makes them different.